theolivenbaum/resin/README.md

 To create models from your favorite data you may host one of these servers yourself, privately or publicly, or you can use a [free search cloud](https://didyougogo.com).

-You may provide our own IWriter implementation or use the StoreWriter to which you plug in your own IModel.
+You may provide your own IWriter implementation or use the built-in StoreWriter to which you plug in your own IModel.

+### Writing

+Use any document format.
+JSON support comes out-of-the-box.
+Implement your custom format by extending the Asp.Net model format capabilities or by parsing the request stream yourself using a custom IWriter.

 #### POST a JSON document to the WRITE endpoint